esausilva/vuejs-aspnet-core/README.md

 ## Prerequisites

 You will need to have Node and NPM installed.
-However, since the project is using `gulp-sass`, you will need Node 9.x.

-To download and install Node 9.11.2 follow [https://nodejs.org/download/release/v9.11.2/](https://nodejs.org/download/release/v9.11.2/) and select **node-v9.11.2-x64.msi** or **node-v9.11.2-x86.msi**.

 ## Usage